 You can pass the hepatitis C virus to others through your blood, even if you don't have any symptoms.
 To prevent this, cover wounds carefully and avoid sharing:

 Hepatitis C doesn't spread through kissing, coughing, sneezing, or sharing eating utensils.
-It's rare, but the virus can be spread through unprotected sex.
+Although it's uncommon, you can get it from unprotected sex.

 4. Treatments can suppress or even wipe out the virus.

-Hepatitis C is treated with a combination of antiviral medications.
-For many people, that gets rid of the virus completely, although these drugs can have serious side effects and don’t work for everyone.
-Two new medications for hep C were approved by the FDA in late 2013.
-They’re believed to be more effective, and have fewer side effects.
+Hepatitis C is treated with a combination of medications called antivirals.
+For many people, they get rid of the virus completely.
+They do have side effects and they don’t work for everyone.
+New drugs recently approved by the FDA are more effective and have fewer side effects.
+But some are expensive.

 5. Early treatment can help you prevent liver cancer or liver failure.

 According to the CDC, out of every 100 people with hepatitis C:

 - More than half will develop chronic liver disease.

 - About 5 to 25 will get cirrhosis, a dangerous scarring of the liver.

 - 1-5 will die from liver cancer or liver failure.